 If communication as an industry is a vehicle, content is the engine that keeps it moving, and writers the pilots.
 In this context, think of a writer’s block as a cold, snowy morning that prevents the vehicle from starting.
 Add to it an impending deadline to reach a destination, and you’ll start to get an idea of the urgency inherent in the communication industry.

 By definition, writer’s block is the condition one faces when incapable to think of what to write.
-To support its existence and prevalence, there are some marvellous literary pieces that talk of it being a real thing.
+To support its existence and prevalence, there are some marvelous literary pieces that talk of it.
 In one of his most well-read novels, Keep the Aspidistra Flying, the eminent English novelist George Orwell writes of his protagonist Gordon Comstock who faces a creative slowdown to complete a poem and explains it in the following way: “It was too big for him, that was the truth.
 It had never really progressed; it had simply fallen apart into a series of fragments.”

 That’s what writer’s block feels like to a writer.

 Though much has been said and explored about this temporary literary inefficiency, there are oppositions to it as well.
 Some in the industry argue that if you are a writer who is passionate enough, it is nothing more than a mere set of negative intrapersonal dialogues that one needs to overcome with no issue.
 After all, if you are a writer, you write.

 Regardless, most writing professionals struggle with this condition.
 Even the most brilliant of authors and creative writers admit having faced this a number of times.
 This is why writer’s block deserves an acknowledgement in the communication industry.

 “Writing about a writer’s block is better than not writing at all.”
 When famous American poet Charles Bukowski said this he was bringing to life the everyday struggle of content creators, writers, and editors that usually go unsaid and the need to get over them.